Skip to Content

 Norwegian Cruise Line, Princess Cruises, Royal Caribbean, P&O, Marella, and MSC are good options for Baltic cruises.
 They offer itineraries in a variety of lengths starting and ending in multiple countries.

-There are a number of luxury cruise lines that also cruise the Baltics which usually offer smaller less well-known cruise ports.
+Several luxury cruise lines also cruise the Baltics which usually offer smaller less well-known cruise ports.

 Azamara, Silversea, Oceana, and Seabourn are just a few of the cruise lines that cruise this route.